[introduction]

 [geNorm citations]

-According to Google Scholar, more than 20,000 papers have cited the geNorm method.
+According to Google Scholar, more than 22,000 papers have cited the geNorm method (with an average of 100 citations per month).
 The article is part of the collection "Twenty years with Genome Biology", a list of some of Genome Biology's 'most accessed and interesting articles' over the last two decades.

 [Improved geNorm in qbase+ software]

-The more than 20 year old geNorm for Microsoft Excel is no longer available for several reasons (no longer compatible with latest versions of Excel, slow, difficult to use).
+The more than 20 year old geNorm for Microsoft Excel is no longer available for several reasons (no longer compatible with later versions of Excel, slow, difficult to use).

 The benefits of the new module in qbase+ are: